80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a loud shout of applause or encouragement

-Example sentence In the final race, no one was there to cheer for her, and she still won the race.
+Example in a sentence In the final race, no one was there to cheer for her, and she still won the race.

 15. Chirp